 Don’t worry.
 There are a lot of options and a lot of worries that you will have moving forward.
 In today’s world, you can make so many choices to make your growing child healthy.
 It is scary and can be overwhelming but don’t let the decisions hinder you.
 Your child will still grow whether you choose baby yogurt or Greek yogurt over another type of yogurt.

-Just remember that when your child is just stag out, do not get fruit-flavored yogurt, since you do not know if your little one is allergic to it or not.
+Just remember that when your child is just stressed out, do not get fruit-flavored yogurt, since you do not know if your little one is allergic to it or not.
 Don’t get fat-free or low-fat yogurt.
 Your child needs all the fats they can get.
 And don’t forget to enjoy the new experiences with your child!
 Before you know it, your baby is a teenager trying to achieve the independence they desire!

 Frequently Asked Questions